-(a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?

-- X Hope VI or Choice Neighborhoods. П

-- Mixed Finance Modernization or Development. Х

-- x Demolition and/or Disposition.

-- X Designated Housing for Elderly and/or Disabled Families.

-- X Conversion of Public Housing to Tenant-Based Assistance.

-- Conversion of Public Housing to Project-Based Rental Assistance or Project-Based Vouchers under RAD.

-- X Occupancy by Over-Income Families.

-- X Occupancy by Police Officers.

-- x Non-Smoking Policies.

-Project-Based Vouchers.

-- Ē X Units with Approved Vacancies for Modernization.
+(a) Do tes the FHA intend to undertake any new activities related to the following in the FHA's current Fiscal Tear?
+Y N X Hope VI or Choice Neighborhoods.
+Mixed Finance Modernization or Development.
+X Mixed Finance Modernization or Development.
+X Demolition and/or Disposition.
+Designated Housing for Elderly and/or Disabled Families.
+X Designated Housing for Elderly and/or Disabled Families.
+X Conversion of Public Housing to Tenant-Based Assistance.
+X П Conversion of Public Housing to Project-Based Rental Assistance or Project-Based Vouchers under RAD.
+X Occupancy by Over-Income Families.
+X Occupancy by Over-Income Families.
+Occupancy by Police Officers.
+Non-Smoking Policies.
+Project-Based Vouchers X Non-Smoking Policies. Х П Project-Based Vouchers

-🗋 🖾 Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants).
+☐ ☑ Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants).